mariahnorell/website/content/courses/hr_analytics/python/2_getting_started.md

 > Blockquotes look like this and help highlight a key point you're trying to make.

 Markdown is particularly helpful when we want to include notes about our code.

+---

+Now that we have installed Anaconda and have Jupyter Notebook, we can begin coding!